Raghavgupt28/World_Clock_WebApplication/README.md

 # World_Clock_WebApplication

 A simple **World Clock Web Application** built with HTML, CSS, and JavaScript.
-This app displays the current time of different cities worldwide and also allows users to **set alarms**.
+This app displays the current time of different countries worldwide and also allows users to **set alarms**.

 ---